Here is how you can write off bad debts in QuickBooks Desktop

 Writing off bad debts makes it convenient for an organization to track its profit and the average net turnaround.
 Although, the same can become quite tedious as well if the records are to be handled and managed manually without the help of any accounting software.

-QuickBooks Desktop software makes writing off bad debts relatively easy as it is dedicated cloud-based accounting software.
-So, any organization, whether big or small, does not need to bother about hiring an Accountant for managing their finances as the QuickBooks software is highly user-friendly.
+QuickBooks Desktop software makes writing off bad debts relatively easy as it is dedicated to cloud-based accounting software.
+So, any organization, whether big or small, does not need to bother about hiring an Accountant to manage their finances as the QuickBooks software is highly user-friendly.